ChrisCummins/chriscummins.github.io/projects/index.md

 # Personal Projects

 **[pip-db](https://github.com/ChrisCummins/pip-db)** - A search engine
-and data analysis application for storing specific biological data, which allows scientific researchers to query particular molecular properties of proteins.
+and data analysis application for storing biological data about isoelectric points.
+It enables researchers to query the molecular properties of proteins. [[Read More]](/posts/pip-db/).

 **[emu](https://github.com/ChrisCummins/emu)** - Fast snapshot backup
 software inspired by git and Apple's Time Machine.
 Creates a compact